Code-Institute-Submissions/BitWise-Front-End_2/README.md

 If a user is not logged in and tries to access a page which redirects to the login page after logging in they will be taken back to their original page.

-On successfull or failed login a notification will be generated using the [notification feature](#notifications).
+On successful or failed login a notification will be generated using the [notification feature](#notifications).

 <details>
-      <summary style="font-weight:bold">Login Screenshots</summary>
+      <summary style="font-weight:bold">Login Screenshot</summary>
    <br>

 ![Login](readme-assets/features/login/login.png)<br>